obfusticatedcode/wdi-ldn-project-1/README.md

 > `npm i -g gulp-cli`

 #### Description
 Bringing together all the different technologies to create an online adspace.
+Node.js and express

 Here is free online space for you to trade, linked with what3words; a simple way to talk about location for the 75% of countries without formal addresses.
 W3W divided the world into a grid of 3m x 3m squares and assigned each one a unique 3 word address.
 Anyone can accurately find any location and share it quickly and easily.
 Buying and selling online is now for everyone.